ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Cell types
 ----------

-Each IPython input cell has a cell type.
+Each IPython input cell has a *cell type*.
-There is a limited number of possible cell types, which may be set by using the cell type dropdown on the toolbar, or via the following keyboard shortcuts:
+There is a restricted number of possible cell types, which may be set by using the cell type dropdown on the toolbar, or via the following keyboard shortcuts:

 * code :kbd:`Ctrl-m y`
 * markdown :kbd:`Ctrl-m m`